Eptagone/Vite.AspNetCore/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: 'Ask for additional information about the project (like use, configuration, etc) '
+about: Ask for additional information about the project
 title: ''
 labels: question
 assignees: ''